 About the only place left on the entire East Coast that retains the carnival qualities of classic seaside resorts, Ocean City (pop.
-7,102, swelling to almost 400,000 in summer) has by far the best array of old-time funfair attractions in the Mid-Atlantic (well, south of Wildwood, New Jersey, at least).
+6,927, swelling to some 345,000 in summer) has by far the best array of old-time funfair attractions in the Mid-Atlantic (well, south of Wildwood, New Jersey, at least).
 On and around the main pier at the south end of the island, there are enough merry-go-rounds, Ferris wheels, roller coasters (including The Hurricane, which is illustrated with scenes from Ocean City storms past), mini-golf courses, haunted houses, and bumper cars to divert a small army.
 A block inland, Trimper’s Rides and Amusements, which has been operated by the same family for five generations, since the 1890s, has two more roller coasters, plus a Tilt-a-Whirl, a 100-year-old Herschell carousel, and a spooky haunted house.
 Places like Trimper’s, and the sundry batting cages, go-kart tracks, and Whack-a-Mole games, are threatened by rising property values and property taxes and are increasingly close to becoming extinct, so enjoy them while you can.
 Trimper’s Rides’ local rival, Jolly Roger, also runs a big water park and another amusement park at the north end of town, along the bay at 30th Street.

 Ocean City Practicalities